DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/05 Accessibility/15 Keyboard Navigation.md

         <td>&larr; &rarr; &uarr; &darr;</td>
         <td>
         <ul>
-            <li>Navigates through cells if no cell is in the editing state.</li>
+            <li>Navigates through cells if no cell is in an editing state.</li>
-            <li>In the editing state, moves cursor inside the cell or increases/decreases the cell value (depending on the editor).</li>
+            <li>In the editing state, moves the cursor inside a cell or increases/decreases cell value (depending on the editor).</li>
         </ul>
         </td>
     </tr>
     <tr>
         <td>Shift + Mouse Wheel</td>
-        <td>Scrolls the content left/right if the horizontal scrolling is taking place.</td>
+        <td>Scrolls content left/right if horizontal scrolling is active.</td>
     </tr>
     <tr>
         <td>Enter</td>